Sensory Bin Ideas: What They Are and How to Make Them

 We’ll get to some ways to fill up your sensory bins, but first, let’s talk about WHY you should make one.
 Here are some of the benefits and ways kids can learn through sensory bins:1

-Typically there are different utensils and other tools for kids to engage within a sensory bin.
+Typically, a sensory bin contains different utensils and other tools for kids to use.
 This allows them to work on pouring, threading, grasping, and more!

 A major point of a sensory bin is to engage the senses.
-What makes them so great is that it’s simply a bin that children can use however they’d like.
-It allows them to focus on what feels good or interests them while avoiding overstimulation.
+What makes them so great is that they’re simply bins that children can use however they’d like.
+This allows them to focus on what feels good or interests them while avoiding overstimulation.

 When kids start to get anxious or crabby, it often stems from overwhelming feelings.
 Similarly, sometimes kids can get so excited and energetic that it’s hard to transition to an activity that requires more calmness or focus, such as learning or going to sleep.
 Sensory bins are great for either scenario because it entertains them while also bringing them to a place of calm focus.